-The environment variable TORQUE\HOME holds the directory path where configuration files are stored.
-If you used the default locations during installation, you do not need to specify the TORQUE\HOME environment variable.
+The environment variable TORQUE HOME is where configuration files are stored.
+If you used the default locations during installation, you do not need to specify the TORQUE HOME environment variable.

-The pbs\server must recognize which systems on the network are its compute nodes.
+The pbs server must recognize which systems on the network are its compute nodes.
 Specify each node on a line in the server's nodes file.
-This file is located at TORQUE\HOME/server\priv/nodes.
+This file is located at TORQUE\HOME/server priv/nodes.
 In most cases, it is sufficient to specify just the names of the nodes on individual lines; however, various properties can be applied to each node.

-D Only a root user can access the server priv directory.
+U Only a root user can access the server priv directory.